 Financial assets and liabilities are offset and the net amount presented in the statement of net assets only when the Fund has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.

-The Fund has not classified any financial instruments as available-for-sale, or assets held to maturity.
+The Fund has not classified any financial instruments as available-for-sale, assets held to maturity, or held for trading.